 Update 9 March 2017

-Since the Autumn 2015 Comprehensive Spending Review that created the Sustainability and Transformation Fund, both the government and its quango NHS England have explicitly linked the Sustainability and Transformation Plans to the requirement to “encourage” increased private sector involvement in the NHS.
+Since the Autumn 2015 Comprehensive Spending Review that created the Sustainability and Transformation Fund, both the government and its quango NHS England have explicitly linked the Sustainability and Transformation Plans to the requirement to “encourage” increased private sector investment and involvement in the NHS.

 Some key aspects of STPs’ mandatory “encouragement” of long term NHS “partnerships” with the private sector include

 - Strategic partnerships with the NHS and the 39 Local Economic Partnerships.